wp-plugins/calcfusion-for-wp/readme.txt

 1. WordPress will then download and install the plugin.
 Click Activate Plugin to activate it.

 ####B. Manual Plugin Installation using WordPress Admin
-This method can be used if you have already downloaded the CalcFusion Plugin in .zip format (click [here](https://downloads.wordpress.org/plugin/calcfusion-for-wp.zip) to download the plugin).
+This method can be used if you have already downloaded the CalcFusion Plugin in .zip format.

 1. Login to WordPress Admin.
 1. From the Admin Panel, select Plugins.